Riders have different beliefs, for example about using a particular tool (whip/bit/spur), or a special technique or method, or about wearing a helmet:

 Choose empowering beliefs & rules

-If we can’t control other riders (to wear for example a helmet or to ride the same way as we do), if we can't change another rider, the only thing we can change is our own attitude and we can change our beliefs and rules and choose empowering ones, for example:
+If we can’t control other riders (to wear for example a helmet or to ride the same way as we do), if we can't change another rider, the only thing we can change is our own attitude and we can change our beliefs and rules and choose empowering ones.

-- Be open and curious to new ideas and perspectives every day.
+- open and curious to new ideas and perspectives every day.